top of page

 Instead of:

-This may be an aggressive schedule if you are starting from a lower baseline, if you are over 40, over 50, or recovering from an injiruy .
-Where ever you baseline- start there and add 10%-20% a week stopping and holding progressions if any negative symptoms or prolonged soreness occur and adjust with greater rest and or less intensity.
+This may be an aggressive schedule if you are starting from a lower baseline, over 40, over 50, or recovering from an injury.
+Wherever your baseline is, start there and add 10%-20% a week, stopping and holding progressions if any negative symptoms or prolonged soreness occur.
+Adjust with greater rest and/or less intensity.
 There is no one size fits all.
-Log your training if you are serious about progressing your intensity and volume so you have the info to know what or when to dial back or where to rest more.
-This can be tricky to figure out and I am happy to help you design a system that makes sense.
+Log your training if you are serious about progressing your intensity and volume so you have the info to know when to dial back or where to rest more.
+This can be tricky to figure out, and I am happy to help you design a system that makes sense.

 Avoid Load Stacking